-- Join a AmeriCorps umbrella and meet other like-minded individuals living and working in your community.
+- Join an AmeriCorps umbrella and meet other like-minded individuals living and working in your community.

 - You are entitled to personal leave, medical leave, and leave for certain holidays (those recognized by your sponsor.)
 Family leave and emergency leave are also available in certain situations.
 Military service and jury duty can also necessitate a leave of absence, both of which are covered.

 - Americorps VISTA is the only AmeriCorps program where you can earn federal non-competitive eligibility, giving you an edge in the federal hiring process.
-NCE status last for 12 months following service.
+Non-Competitive Eligibility status lasts for 12 months following service.

-Click here to take a more in-depth view at the Benefits of Service
+Click here to take a more in-depth view of the Benefits of Service

 Words of Wisdom to The Next Education Assistant